adams-cool-org/ssha3/docs/sop.md

 Project_ID = [project_id] AND (Tag = 'SS_MIN_SLOPE' OR Tag = 'TC_MIN_SLOPE' OR Tag = 'TC_UNDEFINED')
 ```
 Replace `[project_id]` with the appropriate Project_ID and click _Apply_ to run the query.
 This query will select all important sewers within the Project_ID that are missing data.
-4. For each sewer, attempt to resolve the missing slope value using the following methods, until a slope value is determined:
+4. For each sewer identified, attempt to resolve the missing slope value.
+Step through the following list of methods (in order of preference) until a slope value is determined:
     * **From Design/Return Plans**
         1. For each study sewer tagged in this category, navigate to the drawing using the URL in the `STICKERLINK` field.
 Do this by copying and pasting the URL into the Internet Explorer browser.
         2. Determine if the missing slope values are listed in the drawing for the study sewer.
 Note that in some instances, the drawing for a neighboring sewer will contain the missing slope value that is needed.